 As already mentioned, Hannah’s eldest daughter had left home by 1907 and Alexander was killed in 1917.
 Louis had left soon after his marriage to Annie in 1909, and by the 1911 Census, was living at 130 Burton Street with their first daughter, Marie.
 By 1920, Hyman, Rose and their daughter were living at 11 Casterton Street, Hackney.

 Kitty had probably left home before 1911, but I have not found her anywhere in the 1911 Census.
-I do know she travelled to Canada to visit Esther in 1923, 1924 and 1925 before marrying Anton Moen there in 1926.
+She may have been visiting Esther in New York in April 1911 as I do know she travelled to Canada to visit Esther in 1923, 1924 and 1925 before marrying Anton Moen there in 1926.
 She lived the rest of her life in Canada with fairly frequent visits back to England.

 Hannah was 66 in 1928, and this was the second of her children to be taken away from her.
 Esther left everything she had to Eva, who received Can$13,348.05, and in 1930 Eva, Mark and their daughter moved into 1 Regal Place, whilst Eva seems to have bought a dairy in 56 Vallance Road, which she later turned into a Milliners.
 By 1931, Eva and Mark had separated, and my Mother was living with Hannah in 1 Regal Place.